lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     2        0.5564
     3        0.5564

-.. container:: justify

 Then, download the proposed input |input_reax_water|.

 .. |input_reax_water| raw:: html

     <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial5/Exercices/Hydrate/input.lammps" target="_blank">here</a>

-.. container:: justify

 As seen in the *input.lammps* file, the molecules are added to the system using the *create_atoms* command:

 .. code-block:: lammps

     molecule h2omol H2O.mol
     create_atoms 0 random 10 805672 NULL overlap 2.6 maxtry 50 mol h2omol 45585

-.. container:: justify

 Some water molecules react with the silica structure during the simulation, leading to the formation of :math:`-OH` group at the solid
 surface:

 .. code-block:: lammps